sebastianspicker/cueq/docs/README.md

 ## Context
-This page tracks bootstrap decisions for readme during bootstrap push work.
+This page tracks bootstrap decisions for readme during steady build work.

 ## Development
 - Reduced surprise in the docker release checks.